Skip to content

 What It Does

-The reverse bow amplifies the wave-piercing logic of the axe bow.
+The reverse bow amplifies the wave-piercing properties of the axe bow.
 Rather than slicing into a wave at a vertical angle, the reverse bow drives the hull into the wave and uses the overhanging deck structure to shed water sideways.
-The result: dramatically smoother motion in head seas – the bow doesn’t rise up over the wave crest, it bores through it.
+The result: a smoother motion in head seas – the bow doesn’t rise up over the wave crest, it bores through it.
 On large offshore workboats, the Ulstein X-bow has demonstrated fuel savings of 8–10% in rough conditions.
-Every wasted pitch is an energy theft.
+Less pitching means less energy loss.
+Work is needed to ensure that spray from the leeward bow is safely channelled downwind.

 Advantages

-• Exceptional motion comfort in steep, short head seas
+• Improved motion comfort in steep, short head seas

 Disadvantages